-This game has two modes, but the basics are the same for both.
+This game has three modes, but the basics are the same for both.

-In Easy Game, the player inside the house can look around from the center of the room.
+In The center mode, the player inside the house can look around from the center of the room.

-In Normal Game, the player is placed in a random corner of the room, for a greater challenge.
+In At random mode, the player is placed in a random corner of the room, for a greater challenge.

 Inspecting Rooms in the App